dotnet/wcf/release-notes/SupportedFeatures-v1.0.0-rc2.md

 #### UWP
 For more details about what UWP is please see this [dotnet Glossary doc](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/glossary.md).

-:bangbang: UWP is broken in the RC2 release with a package related problem. :bangbang:
+:bangbang: *.NET Core 1.0 RC2 does not work in UWP projects.*

 #### All Other Platforms
-For supported versions of each platform and other details please see the [RC2 Release Notes](https://github.com/leecow/core/blob/2c2cbf31604fe9c01fa83dae989f554b9b2f3d75/release-notes/Release-Notes-RC2.md)
+For supported versions of each platform and other details please see the [.NET Core 1.0 RC2 Release Notes](https://github.com/dotnet/core/blob/master/release-notes/1.0/Release-Notes-RC2.md)

 Partially Working Features
 ------------